hcsarker/hcsarker/README.md

 ## 🚀 About Me

-I'm a versatile Full Stack Developer with expertise across multiple domains including web development, data science, and cybersecurity.
-Currently pursuing Computer Science at PSTU, I thrive on building robust applications, solving complex problems, and continuously expanding my technical horizons.
+I'm a passionate technologist with expertise spanning full-stack development, data science, and cybersecurity.
+Currently pursuing Computer Science at PSTU, I actively participate in competitive programming contests and cybersecurity challenges to sharpen my skills.

 ## 🛠️ Tech Stack